PaddlePaddle/PaddleOCR/README.md

     <img src="./doc/imgs_results/korean.jpg" width="800">
 </div>

 <a name="language_requests"></a>
-## Guideline for new language requests
+## Guideline for NEW Language Support

-If you want to request a new language support, a PR with 2 following files are needed：
+If you want to request a new language support, a PR with 2 following files are needed:

 1. In folder [ppocr/utils/dict](./ppocr/utils/dict),
 it is necessary to submit the dict text to this path and name it with `{language}_dict.txt` that contains a list of all characters.
-Please see the format example from other files in that folder.
+Please see the format example from others in that folder.

 2. In folder [ppocr/utils/corpus](./ppocr/utils/corpus),
 it is necessary to submit the corpus to this path and name it with `{language}_corpus.txt` that contains a list of words in your language.
-Maybe, 50000 words per language is necessary at least.
-Of course, the more, the better.
+Based on previous experience, at least 50000 words per language is necessary.
+Of course, the more the better.

-If your language has unique elements, please tell me in advance within any way, such as useful links, wikipedia and so on.

-More details, please refer to [Multilingual OCR Development Plan](https://github.com/PaddlePaddle/PaddleOCR/issues/1048).
+If your language contains unique elements, please INFO us in advance, such as useful links, wikipedia pages et. al. For more, please refer to [Multilingual OCR Development Plan](https://github.com/PaddlePaddle/PaddleOCR/issues/1048).

 <a name="LICENSE"></a>
-## License
+## License 版权
-This project is released under <a href="https://github.com/PaddlePaddle/PaddleOCR/blob/master/LICENSE">Apache 2.0 license</a>
+This project is under the <a href="https://github.com/PaddlePaddle/PaddleOCR/blob/master/LICENSE">Apache 2.0 license</a>.

 <a name="CONTRIBUTION"></a>
 ## Contribution 贡献